Joakim Stulić: Biography

 When all the linguistic, stylistic, monetary and printing obstacles were removed, the publication started.
 It was only in 1801 in Buda that the first part of the dictionary (Lexicon latino–italico–illyricum) was published.
 The second part came out four years later (1805) in Dubrovnik (Rjecsosloxje u komu donosuse upotrebljenia, uredna, mucsnia istieh jezika krasnoslovja nacsini, izgovaranja i prorjecsja).
 The third part was also published in Dubrovnik, in 1810 (Vocabolario italiano-illirico-latino).

 Each part of the dictionary has two volumes.
 Its preparation used almost all the older Croatian dictionaries and the works of around one hundred writers.
 Stulić's dictionary is the largest work of older Croatian lexicography (more than 4,700 pages and around 80,000 words).

-Stulli's dictionary is most valuable as a treasure of Croatian lexical material.